-A. My recommendation is to approve Victory's Application in the instant Docket, as the resultant rate is reflective of the COS, which was calculated in accordance to the Commission-approved 34.5kV FBR Protocols, and therefore is just and reasonable and in the public interest.
+A. My recommendation is to approve Prairie Land's Application in the instant Docket, as the resultant rate - same as current LADS - is reflective of the COS, which was calculated in accordance to the Commission-approved 34.5kV FBR Protocols and the Emergency Order, and therefore is just and reasonable and in the public interest.